clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/Intruder.md

 * It allows for precise testing and analysis of different payload variations.

 ## Battering Ram
-* The Battering ram attack type places the same payload in every position simultaneously, rather than substituting each payload into each position in turn.
+* Places the same payload in every position simultaneously, rather than substituting each payload into each position in turn.
 * Example template:
 ```
 POST /support/login/ HTTP/1.1